j624364/asca-rust/doc/doc-cli.md

 See the [sequences section](#the-config-file) for more info.

 ## Sequences
-The seq command allows for whole language families to be defined as a project within a `.asca` file and ran at once.
+The seq command allows you to run language family projects, defined within a `.asca` file.
 This lets you create a pipeline from parent to daughter languages, generating an output lexicon at each stage.

 For an example project, see the indo-european example folder [here](../examples/indo-european/germanic).